Frederick Cooper (historian)

-Frederick Cooper (born on October 27, 1947 in New York City) is an American historian who specializes in colonialization, decolonialization, and African history.
-After finishing his BA at Stanford University in 1969, Cooper received his Doctor of Philosophy from Yale University in 1974.
-From 1974 to 1982 he was Assistant, then Associate Professor at Harvard University.
-Becoming Professor of History at the University of Michigan in 1982, he left for a professorship of history at New York University where he has worked since 2002.
+Frederick Cooper (born October 27, 1947, in New York City) is an American historian who specializes in colonialization, decolonialization, and African history.
+He is Professor Emeritus of History at New York University.

+Career

+In 1969, Cooper received a BA from Stanford University.
+In 1974, Cooper received his PhD in history from Yale University where he specialized in African history.
+His PhD dissertation, "Plantation Slavery on the East Coast of Africa in the Nineteenth Century," was published with Yale University Press in 1977.
+Prior to NYU, Cooper taught at Harvard University from 1974 to 1982 and the University of Michigan from 1982 to 2002.

+Academic contributions

 Cooper initially studied the history of labor and of labor movements in East Africa, but later moved on to broaden his scope to embrace francophone West Africa as well.
 Though a firm base in social and polit-economical history is a constant of his works, one characteristic of Cooper's approach to history is a strong concern with epistemological questions and the possibilities and limits of knowledge production, as can best be seen in his articles on globalization and identity, reprinted in his book Colonialism in Question in 2005.

 Cooper's research on federalist and confederated proposals to structure relations between the French metropole and its African colonies influenced a new scholarly literature on federalism.